Design for the Mobile^ Web

 asp:menu in IE8 The asp:menu control in ASP.Net 2 will not display

 in IE8.
 There are two solutions.
 1) Force the browser into IE7 compatibility

-the better solution here which fixes the problem correctly.
+mode or the better solution here which fixes the problem correctly.

 Tester is a free web browser that allows you to have the rendering and

 the installed version.
 It's a beta release so has bugs but is usable

 MS VPC Images for running old (or newer) versions of IE. If the tester above

 gives you problems or you'd prefer to run genuine versions see theMS VPC IMages

 Browser Extensions for web development.